Selecting the Ideal Input Images

 - Similar hair color and style across most photos,

-- Uncluttered background (no other people in the background.) and,
+- Uncluttered background (no other people in the background) and,

-- No accessories like glasses, hats, etc. unless you want them to appear in every single picture you'll create with this model.
+- No accessories like glasses, hats, etc. unless you want them to appear in every picture you'll create with this model.

 More photos are not always better.
 A small, curated set of strong images beats a big batch of random screenshots and group photos.